rlf-arlut/tmrg/doc/source/flow.rst

 Tripple Module Redundancy (TMR) concept was originally developed by Von Neumann, with the main purpose of enhancing reliability of electronic circuits.
-This concept was laster on applied in microelectronics for protection against ionizing particles.
+This concept was later applied in microelectronics for protection against ionizing particles.
 The purpose of TMRG tool is to automatize process of triplicating digital circuits.